2022 FIFA World Cup qualification (UEFA): Second round

 The second round (play-offs) was contested by the ten group runners-up and the best two Nations League group winners, based on the Nations League overall ranking, who finished outside the top two of their qualifying group.
 They were separated into three play-off paths, with each path featuring two single-leg semi-finals and one single-leg final.
 The semi-finals were hosted by the six best-ranked runners-up of the qualifying group stage, while the host of the final was determined by a draw.
 The semi-finals were played on 24 March and 1 June, and the finals on 29 March and 5 June 2022.
 The winners of each path qualified for the World Cup.

 Team selection and seeding

 Second-placed teams

 The ten runners-up from the first round advanced to the play-offs.
 Based on the results from the qualifying group stage, the six best-ranked teams were seeded, while the bottom four were unseeded in the semi-final draw.
+Because some groups had five teams and others had six, matches against the sixth placed team in each group were discarded for the purposes of the ranking.